ansys/pyensight/doc/source/calc_functions.rst

     * - :math:`\mu`
       - dynamic viscosity
     * - :math:`\frac{\partial V}{\partial n}`
-      - Velocity gradient in direction of surface normal
+      - velocity gradient in direction of surface normal

 .. note::
     To compute fluid shear stress:

     #.
-Use Gradient function on velocity to obtain Velocity Grad variable in the 3D parts of
+Use the Gradient function on velocity to obtain the velocity gradient variable in the
-       interest.
+       3D parts of interest.

     #.
 Create a part clip or extract the outer surface of the part using part extract
        (create a 2D part from the 3D parts used in the previous step) a surface on which you want to see the fluid shear stress.

     #.
-Compute the Fluid Shear variable (on the 2D surface).
+Compute the fluid shear variable (on the 2D surface).

 .. list-table:: **Function arguments**